-There are a number of types of uncontrollable movements and causes.
-Uncontrollable movements in one or more areas of the body may quickly subside in some cases.
-In others, these movements are an ongoing problem, and may worsen over time.
+In some cases, uncontrollable movements in one or more areas of your body may quickly subside.
+In others, these movements are an ongoing problem and may worsen over time.

 There are several types of involuntary movements.
-Nerve damage, for instance, often produces small muscle twitches of the affected muscle.
-A few of the main types are described in the sections below.
+Nerve damage, for instance, often produces small muscle twitches in the affected muscle.

 - rapid blinking of the eyes

 - protruding tongue

 - smacking of the lips